SichangHe/CS401/HW3/README.md

 ### Data Output (Computed Metric and Function Results)

-- [ ] Your serverless function should compute two stateless metrics at each point in time:
-    - [ ] the percentage of outgoing traffic bytes and
-    - [ ] the percentage of memory caching content (given by the cached and buffer memory areas).
+My serverless function computes two stateless metrics at each point in time: the percentage of outgoing traffic bytes under the key `percentage_outgoing_bytes` and the percentage of memory caching content under the key `percentage_memory_caching`.

-- [ ] Your function should also compute a moving average utilization of each CPU over the last minute.
+My function also compute a moving average utilization of each CPU over the last minute under the key `moving_average_cpu_percent-X` (for CPU `X`) by taking the arithmetic mean of all the CPU utilization percentages within the last minute.
-- [ ] Your function should return a JSON-encodable dictionary containing at least P + 2 keys, where P is the number of CPUs monitored.
-    - [ ] The keys should describe the output metric (for example `avg-util-cpu1-60sec` or `percent-network-egress`),
-    - [ ] and the values should be JSON-encodable objects that can be consumed by a monitoring dashboard (see Task 2).

-### Context Information

-The `context` object contains the `env` dictionary that you can persist values.
+This is achieved by storing each CPU's utilization percentages and the timestamps they are recorded in a list under the key `cpu_percent-X` in `context.env`.

+These keys (`percentage_outgoing_bytes`, `percentage_memory_caching`, and `moving_average_cpu_percent-X`, totaling $N_{\text{CPU}} + 2$ keys) are returned from the `handle` function as a JSON-encodable dictionary.

 ### Integration with the Serverless Framework

-- [ ] The serverless function must be at the root of a Python module.
-The module must be importable in Python.
-- [ ] The serverless function must be called handler and have the following definition:

-    ```python
-    def handler(input: dict, context: object) -> dict[str, Any]
-    ```

-- [ ] The returned value should be a JSON-encodable dictionary containing the data to be plotted in a dashboard.

 A Docker image named `lucasmsp/serverless:redis` is provided.
 We also provide a deployment file that you should use to deploy your application.